Response of a Kerr black hole to a generic tidal perturbation: Tidal response of an extremal Kerr black hole

 \section{Tidal response of an extremal Kerr black hole}

-In this appendix, we will chalk out the steps involved in the simplification the tidal response function of an extremal Kerr BH (\ref{non_static_rf_ext_BH}).
-We will also explain the steps involved in arriving the expression of the TLNs from the tidal response function (\ref{simplified_non_static_rf_ext_BH_02}).
-In addition, we will discuss the specific case of the axi-symmetric tidal perturbation for an extremal rotating BH.
+In this Appendix, we will chalk out the steps involved in the simplification the tidal response function of an extremal Kerr BH [\ref{non_static_rf_ext_BH}].
+We will also explain the steps involved in arriving the expression of the TLNs from the tidal response function [\ref{simplified_non_static_rf_ext_BH_02}].
+In addition, we will discuss the specific case of the axisymmetric tidal perturbation for an extremal Kerr BH.